dsecuredcom/dynamic-file-searcher/Readme.md

 - https://vendorgo.abc.targetdomain.com/admin/vendorgo-qa/env
 - ... and many more

-If you know what you are doing, this tool can be a powerful ally in your arsenal in finding issues in web applications that common web application scanners will certainly miss.
+If you know what you are doing, this tool can be a powerful ally in your arsenal for finding issues in web applications that common web application scanners will certainly miss.

 ## Features